5 Things You Should Know About Kids’ Foot Care

 3. Check your child’s feet and their shoes for potential problems.

 If you’re not sure when a foot problem warrants a visit to the podiatrist, you are not alone.
 Many people wait a lot longer than they need to before seeing one.
-Consider any type of foot pain a good enough reason to see a foot specialist.
+Consider any type of food pain a good enough reason to see a foot doctor.
 The same rule should apply to any unexplainable change in the aspect of your foot.

 “Blisters, calluses, etc., can mean they have an issue that needs attention,” said Sloan.
 “Check the shoe heels for uneven wear, which can signal a foot problem.
 Check for bulging around the toe box area, which can mean they’ve been wearing shoes that are too small.”